olab-io/ofSketch/ARCHITECTURE.md

 # How does ofSketch work?

 This document serves as a quick overview of the ofSketch software architecture.
 The ofSketch app is coded completely with openFrameworks and its core libs (Poco, etc).
-Using ofxHTTP, the app acts as a file server to deliver and communicate with the ofSketch browser GUI via websockets and [JSONRPC](http://www.jsonrpc.org/specification).
+Using ofxHTTP, the app acts as a file server to deliver and communicate with the ofSketch browser GUI using [JSONRPC](http://www.jsonrpc.org/specification) via HTTP WebSockets.

 ## Client/Server Relationship

-The ofSketch browser client acts as a controller, making commands and requests for the app to perform tasks that involve things like disk I/O, system calls (`make` tasks, etc), and other things that the client doesn't have permission to execute on its own.
+The ofSketch browser client acts as a controller, making commands and requests for the app to perform tasks that involve things like disk I/O, system calls (`make` tasks, etc), and other activities that the client doesn't have permission to execute on its own.
 We use two protocols to facilitate this communication, each with its own role.

-### JSONRPC
+### JSONRPC over WebSockets

 Whenever the client requests the server to complete a task, it is done via the JSONRPC "remote procedure call" protocol. with ofSketch, a JSONRPC message is sent to the server for it to complete actions like: